 - dried dates

-A diabetes diet consists of a balanced, healthy meal plan.
+A varied eating pattern consists of balanced, healthy meals that can promote blood sugar management.
 But healthy eating doesn’t only benefit people living with diabetes.
 Everyone benefits, including those who have prediabetes.

 Recommended foods for a healthy diet include carbohydrates like: